Richa-2303/get-started-python/README.md

 # Getting Started with Python on IBM Cloud

-This is cloned repository for roll number: M22AIE217
+This is cloned repository for roll number: M22AIE217.
+This change is done for assignment -1.

 To get started, we'll take you through a sample Python Flask app, help you set up a development environment, deploy to IBM Cloud and add a Cloudant database.